Victorian Football Club (Western Australia)

 The Victorian Football Club, often referred to as Victorians or Vics, was an Australian rules football club based in Perth, Western Australia.
 Formed in 1885, the club was a founding member of the West Australian Football Association (WAFA), which was established the same year.
-The club merged with the West Australian Football Club at the end of the 1888 season to form the Metropolitan Football Club (now the West Perth Football Club).
+The club merged with the West Australian Football Club at the end of the 1888 season to form the Metropolitan Football Club.